-The Rector's Christian Doctrine Class is offered from January to May and will begin anew in January 2016.
-The class is especially designed for those who want to be confirmed or received into the Episcopal Church.
-But it is also for anyone who is interested in learning more about Christ and about the doctrine and traditions of the church, as we've received them.
+The Rector's Christian Doctrine Class is offered from January to May.
+The class is especially designed for those who want to be confirmed or received into the Episcopal Church, but it is also for anyone who is interested in learning more about Christ and about the doctrine and traditions of the Church, as we've received them.

 Besides this class, there are many other ways to learn about Christ and his Church.
 We encourage you to worship with us, study and pray with us, and make yourself known to us.
 Our doors are open 365 days a year (at least one Mass is offered every day) and you can contact us anytime if you are interested in learning more.